ionic-team/ionic-docs/versioned_docs/version-v6/angular/navigation.md

 ## Handling Redirects

 For this we can use router redirects.
-Redirects work the same way that a typical route object does, but just includes a few different keys.
+Redirects work the same way that a typical route object does, but include a few different keys.

 ```tsx
 [